ibm-cloud-docs/bare-metal/troubleshooting_cannot_access_cPanel.md

       ```
       {: pre}

-For more information, see the [cPanel documentation](https://docs.cpanel.net/knowledge-base/accounts/from-whm-to-website/#overview){: external}.
+For more information, see the [cPanel documentation](https://docs.cpanel.net/knowledge-base/accounts/from-whm-to-website/#overview){: external}

 If you are still unable to access the cPanel console, create a support case for assistance.
 For more information, see [Getting help and support for virtual servers](/docs/virtual-servers?topic=virtual-servers-virtual-server-help-and-support).
-In the support case, provide all the details of the troubleshooting steps that you completed.
+In the support case, provide all the details of the troubleshooting steps you completed.